rbowsley/lamplighthelp/source/3-5-3_Resizing_and_Selecting_Columns.markdown

 ![Saving Column Layout](3.5.3a.png)

-The layout is saved for this particular table (e.g. in the {{Relationship}}s tab.
+The layout is saved for this particular table (e.g. in the Relationships tab.
 Each different table in profiles and the main menu (e.g. {{work}} record tables), can have its own layout.

 Select 'Reset table columns layout' on the header bar menu to restore the original {{Lamplight}} settings for the table you are working on.
 This will not affect settings for any other tables.